flyteorg/flyte/docs/user_guide/flyte_fundamentals/optimizing_tasks.md

 Retries only take effect when running a task on a Flyte cluster.
 See {ref}`Fault Tolerance <fault-tolerance>` for details on the types of errors that will be retried.
 ```

+### Interruptible Tasks and Map Tasks

+Tasks marked as interruptible can be preempted and retried without counting against the USER error budget.
+This is useful for tasks running on preemptible compute resources like spot instances.

+For map tasks, the interruptible behavior aligns with that of regular tasks.
+The `retries` field in the task annotation is not necessary for handling SYSTEM errors, as these are managed by the platform's configuration.
+Alternatively, the USER budget is set by defining retries in the task decorator.

+### Advanced Retry Policies

+Flyte also supports advanced retry policies that allow finer control over retry behavior, such as defining a threshold for interruptible failures.
+This means you can specify how many retries should be considered as interruptible before marking a task as non-interruptible.
+Refer this for details: [Flyte Propeller Configuration](https://docs.flyte.org/en/latest/deployment/configuration/generated/flytepropeller_config.html).

 ## Timeouts